-- Knowledge of procedural and substantive law by successfully completing legal assignments routinely performed in a law office or any organization involved with legal processes under the supervision of an attorney.
+- Demonstrate knowledge of procedural law and substantive law by successfully completing legal assignments routinely performed in a law office or any organization involved with legal processes under the supervision of an attorney.

-- An awareness of the needs of a modern technology-based law office.
+- Demonstrate an awareness of the needs of a modern technology-based law office.

-- An understanding of professional and ethical standards expected of a paralegal.
+- Demonstrate an understanding of professional and ethical standards expected of a paralegal.

-- Communication skills, including public speaking, letter and memorandum writing, as well as legal drafting under the supervision of an attorney.
+- Demonstrate communication skills, including public speaking, letter and memorandum writing, as well as legal drafting under the supervision of an attorney.

-- Legal research and analytical and critical thinking skills, including reasoned approaches to legal problem solving.
+- Demonstrate legal research, analytical and critical thinking skills, including reasoned approaches to legal problem solving.